KeyValueSoftwareSystems/siren-react-native-inbox/README.md

 <a name="introduction"></a>
 ## Overview

-The Siren SDK is a powerful tool for integrating notifications functionality into your React Native applications.
-This documentation provides comprehensive information on how to install, configure, and use the SDK effectively.
+The @siren/react-native-inbox sdk is a comprehensive and customizable React Native UI kit for displaying and managing notifications.
+This documentation provides comprehensive information on how to install, configure, and use the sdk effectively.

 ## Quick Start Guide

 ### 1. Install SDK
-To install the Siren SDK, you can use npm or yarn.
+To install the @siren/react-native-inbox sdk, you can use npm or yarn.

 #### Prerequisites
 - React Native v0.6+
-- @siren/core-sdk
 #### Steps
 1. Under your app's root directory, install @siren/rn-sdk.
 ```
-npm install @siren/siren-react-native-inbox
+npm install @siren/react-native-inbox
 ```
 2. Under your application's ios folder, run
 ```